 Product and UX Design

-If users don’t trust your interface or find it confusing, they’ll abandon it fast.
+Design is critical in finance because if users don’t trust your interface or find it confusing, they’ll abandon it fast.

 Augmenting your team with designers experienced in user research, accessibility, and financial workflows can help close that gap.